 The Reports page lets you run a wide variety of reports, on topics such as protection status, deployment, updates and threats.
 These can be easily accessed from a preconfigured list.

 Under Event Selections, you can run reports on categories like user requests, critical events, functional failures, and warnings.

 The Managed Devices page, shown above, lists managed computers, along with the status of major components.
-You can filter the list using criteria such as status, real-time protection or last connection time.
+You can sort and filter the list using criteria such as status, real-time protection or last connection time.
 The list is customisable, and so you can add additional criteria like operating system or network details.
 By selecting individual devices, you can run tasks on them.
 These include installation, uninstallation, or changing group membership.